Please click and read the following Vacation Rental Licensing Process guide before starting the application.

 Please read the Vacation Rental Licensing Process guide before completing any forms.

-To apply for the waitlist, chose one:
+To apply for the waitlist, choose one of the following:

 - Use online Waitlist Registration from